Site Section Links

 4. The physical universe itself is a living and intelligent organism.
 This is one of those grandiose propositions that have such widespread appeal because they are so sweeping and extensive.
 This is really just a new wrinkle on an old doctrine called pantheism, but more and more non-mainstream thinkers and scientists are going there.
 It excuses them from dealing with the messier aspects of reality, such as suffering and the origin of evil, and they can just concentrate on their work in a more sterile spiritual environment.

 Of course, this site promulgates the idea that the originator of all things is, was, and always will be totally and only human and we are descendants.
-Therefore, the ground of creativity lies just where we currently experience it−in human beings.
+Therefore, the ground of creativity actually lies just where we currently experience it—in minds of human beings.